-Christmas Eve is tomorrow, and that means the big man is almost here to deliver presents.
+Christmas Eve is this weekend, and that means the big man is almost here to deliver presents.
 There are two really good options for the young and old to keep abreast of the movements of Father Christmas online.

 One is from NORAD and Microsoft combined, while the other is a rival Santa Tracker from Google.
 Both have their merits, but which should you bookmark to ensure you know exactly when the jolly old fella is going to empty his bulging sack down your chimney?
-We compare the NORAD Tracks Santa and Google Santa Tracker to see what they have to offer.
+We compared the NORAD Tracks Santa and Google Santa Tracker to see what they have to offer and which is best for tracking Santa.

 What is the Google Santa Tracker?